carpentries-incubator/latex-novice-typesetting/_episodes/02-basic-typesetting.md

 ### Formatting

 Sometimes you might be actively writing a document and doing formatting-type things as you write.
-This is one way to make a $\Latex$ document.
+This is one way to make a LaTeX document.
 The other is to take text that is already written and simply typeset it.
 This is what we're going to do now.

 We previously saw the `\section{}` command in our article example.
 Our current document is in the document class 'book', so we will be using variations on `\section{}`, called `\part{}` and `\chapter{}`.
 The book document class defaults to things like: printing front and back, different margins for even and odd pages, and starting every chapter on an odd page.